pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 In the JavaScript, local variables of a function will be destroyed after the function returns, unless there is at least one reference on them.
 In our example, the `currentValue` is referenced in the `increment` function, which is referenced in the global scope.
 Therefore, the `currentValue` and `increment` will not be destroyed until the whole script execution is being terminated.
 That's why we can invoke the `increment` function from the global scope (using the reference to it, stored in the `incrementCounter`) after the `counter` function returned.

-The `counter` function can also return more than one function, wrapped in an object.
+The `counter` function can also return more than one function, wrapped into an object.
 If we had `decrement` function and wanted to return it, as well, that could be accomplished with the following code:

 ```JavaScript
 function counter(initValue) {